neuland-ingolstadt/neuland.app-native/.github/CONTRIBUTING.md

 -   Use meaningful variable and function names to improve code readability.
 -   Document your code when necessary using inline comments.

 We use the **Husky** git hook to automatically fix commits according to ESLint rules and format them using Prettier.
+Also the commit message is checked for compliance with the Angular commit message style-
 But you can also run these commands manually:

 -   `yarn lint` to check for linting errors
 -   `yarn lint:fix` to automatically fix linting errors
 -   `yarn format` to format the code using Prettier

-In addition is recommended to use the ESLint and Prettier extensions for your IDE to get real-time feedback on your code.

 ## Issues and Discussions